 Don’t Forget Estate Planning

-Work with a lawyer before retiring to make important estate planning decisions.
+Work with a lawyer or someone like this company offering Financial Planning Services Grand Rapids before retiring to make important estate planning decisions.
 This includes writing a will and a living will, planning for charitable giving, setting up trusts, and assigning power of attorney and a healthcare proxy.
 Making these decisions now allows you to protect yourself and your family, the causes you care about, and your estate and finances.

 Retirement should be a time to celebrate and enjoy the efforts of your working life.
 Early retirement may be an option if you plan adequately to budget your future, take advantage of savings, get the right insurance, estate plan, and take care of your health.